backlineint/bpi-11ty/src/til/2021/configuring-lighthouse-ci-with-github-actions.md

 ---
 title: Configuring Lighthouse CI with Github Actions
 description: I'll be spending time auditing web performance over the next couple of weeks, and wanted to start with some simple baseline measurement.
-Lighthouse CI was an easy entry point - here are my setup using Github actions.
+Lighthouse CI was an easy entry point - here's how I set it up using Github actions.
 author: Brian
 date: 2021-03-03T20:34:15.697Z
 ---